lemannrus/ecoflow-battery-card/README.md

 - **Wrong outage times**: Check datetime format in your sensors
   - Use ISO format: `2025-11-13T14:30:00` or Unix timestamps
   - Verify your timezone is configured correctly in Home Assistant
-- **Incorrect charge time calculations**:
-  - Double-check `charge_rate_watts` and `battery_capacity_wh` values
-  - These should match your actual battery specifications
-  - Check sensor values in watts, not kilowatts
+  - Check Developer Tools → States to verify sensor values
 - **Analysis messages not appearing**:
+  - Ensure `charge_remaining_time_entity` is configured for charging analysis
-  - Ensure both battery remaining time and outage entities are configured
+  - Ensure `remaining_time_entity` is configured for discharge analysis
-  - Check that discharge/charge time sensors report values in minutes
+  - Check that time sensors report values in minutes (not seconds/hours)
-  - Verify outage status sensor returns 'on'/'off' or similar boolean values
+  - Verify outage status sensor returns 'on'/'off' or similar states
+  - Use Developer Tools → States to verify all sensor states

 ## 🤝 Contributing